daburch/homelab-docs/docs/opnsense.md

 DHCP should be disabled and a static IP can be set after the switch.

+## DNS

+OPNsense is configured to use [Pi-Hole](pihole.md) as its DNS server, providing ad-blocking and tracking protection for all devices on our network.
+- services->Dnsmasq DNS & DHCP->DHCP Options

 ## VPN

 All egress traffic originating from our Kubernetes cluster is routed through our VPN provider, NordVPN.
 A killswitch rule is configured to prevent any traffic from leaking outside the VPN tunnel.